wbamberg/idl-reference/docs/nsIDOMWindowUtils.md

 ### MODIFIER_OS ###

 ### WHEEL_EVENT_CAUSED_BY_NO_LINE_OR_PAGE_DELTA_DEVICE ###
-<pre> Synthesize a wheel event for a window.
+ Synthesize a wheel event for a window.
 The event types supported is only
  wheel.

 Events are sent in coordinates offset by aX and aY from the window.